AmpersandTarski/Ampersand/docs/reference-material/how-to-read-syntax-statements.md

 Ampersand has _reserved words_, such as `RELATION`, `CONTEXT`, `CONTAINS`.
 All reserved words are written in capital letters.
 They are introduced on the fly.
 You will find an exhaustive list of reserved words [here](## List of reserved words).

 Untyped atoms are written between double quotes, e.g. `"Peter"` or `"KD-686-D"`.
 If you want to introduce a double quote inside an atom, escape it with a backslash, e.g. `"the symbol \" is called double quote"`.
 Numeric atoms always start with a digit, e.g. `4711` or `75.88E3`.
 The boolean atoms are `TRUE` and `FALSE`.
 Dates and timestamps follow the Excel-syntax, e.g. ???
 The atom `_SESSION` indicates the current user session, and is an instance of concept `SESSION`.
-It is used in services.
+It is used in interfaces.

 Brackets must always match.
 For terms, we use round brackets `(` and `)`.
-For populations and services we use square brackets `[` and `]`.
+For populations and interfaces we use square brackets `[` and `]`.

 Constructs that contain Ampersand statements are contexts and patterns.
 They always come in pairs: `PATTERN` and `ENDPATTERN`, and `CONTEXT` and `ENDCONTEXT`.